 Omar EL MOUZ is a high school teacher of English.
 He Got his BA from the department of English at Ibno Zohr university, Agadir.
-He is interested in writing articles and stories, translating written works from English to Arabic or Arabic to English.
+He is interested in writing articles and stories, translating written works from

 There was no time for me to reach my aim as I heard a male voice vibrating around me.
 It was dark; therefore, seeing was so difficult or almost impossible.
 However, my sixth sense told me that it was a voice of a person whom I knew so much.
 After a while, I heard leaves of eucalyptus trees being moved to and fro by the wind blowing in.
 I couldn’t bear the situation any more.
 My hands were shivering, and my hair started to take an upright position on my skin.
 I couldn’t stop my feelings of fright and fear that I could be harmed by some potential creature in that jungle.

 As I walked forward along a row of tens of trees, I smelt some food being prepared nearby.
 I thought it to be a herald of some refuge and a potential shelter.
 Unfortunately, as I advanced, my predictions were wrong.
 Next to me under the cliff, some shepherds were surrounded by their sheep that were scattered hither and thither.
 Some of these sheep had already declared my presence by a series of their usual short continuous sounds.
 At least, my fear was lessened, and my loneliness started to disappear as I felt like a member of a group to which I used to belong but never thought to rejoin once again.